robinweser/elodin/README.md

 ## Features

-- **Automatic code-splitting**: Elodin styles are authored on component-base and automatically split into different files per component.
+- **Automatic code-splitting**:<br>Elodin styles are authored on component-base and automatically split into different files per component.

-- **Type-safe properties**: The compiler will validate every property-value pair and throw on invalid rules.
+- **Type-safe properties**: <br>The compiler will validate every property-value pair and throw on invalid rules.

-- **Write once, use everywhere**: Elodin compiles to a variety of different languages, platforms and libraries without.
+- **Write once, use everywhere**: <br>Elodin compiles to a variety of different languages, platforms and libraries without.
 One file for all targets!

-- **Quick learning-curve**: The syntax is a mix of CSS and JavaScript with some concepts from ReasonML.
+- **Quick learning-curve**:<br>The syntax is a mix of CSS and JavaScript with some concepts from ReasonML and thus already familiar to many developers.

 ## Example